thomasvuong/Wan2GP/README.md

 Last but not least the Lora's documentation has been updated.

+*update 8.991*: full power of *Vace Lynx* unleashed with new combinations such as Landscape + Face / Clothes + Face  / Injectd Frame (Start/End frames/...) + Face
 ### September 30 2025: WanGP v8.9 - Combinatorics

 This new version of WanGP introduces **Wan 2.1 Lynx** the best Control Net so far to transfer *Facial Identity*.
 You will be amazed to recognize your friends even with a completely different hair style.
 Congrats to the *Byte Dance team* for this achievement.
 Lynx works quite with well *Fusionix t2v* 10 steps.